07akioni/lyla/README.md

 ## FAQ

 - Why not axios？
-  - `axios.defaults` will be applied to all axios instances, which means your code may be influenced unexpectedly by others.
+  - `axios.defaults` will be applied to all axios instances created by `axios.create`, which means your code may be influenced unexpectedly by others.
 The behavior can't be changed by any options.
+  - `axios.defaults` is a global singleton, which means you can't get a clean copy of it.
+Since your code may run after than others' code that modifies it.
   - axios will transform invalid JSON to string sliently be default.
 - Why not ky？
   - ky is based on fetch, it can't support upload progress.